 “No further questions.”

 Ms. Tzang’s second witness was called to the stand, Officer Fair, who has served with the Woodland Police Department for 7.5 years.
-On the morning of December 16, 2012, Officer Fair received a call that Caroline Martin’s daughter was beating her up.
+On the morning of December 16, 2012, Officer Fair received a call that the victim’s daughter was beating her up.
 She arrived at the scene promptly and listened for sounds of distress.
 She looked through the window and saw no one between the closed curtains.
 She perceived no signs of disarray.
 After knocking a couple times, she asked dispatch to call back, but the phone was disconnected and they “couldn’t get through.”
 Officer Fair was joined by another officer and they agreed to leave the scene.

 Judge Rosenberg interrupted, “Is that normal procedure when an assault is called in?”

 Officer Fair hesitated.
 “No, not standard procedure… We cannot break down the door.”

 Clearly perturbed, Judge Rosenberg continued, “A 911 call alone is not sufficient to gain entrance?”